FOREX-Euro stuck near lows, hurt by ECB easing prospects and Ukraine

 The Swedish crown fell to a three-week low against the euro after Sweden's manufacturing sector PMI fell more than expected in August.
 The Riksbank meets later this week, but is unlikely to do much, having lowered the repo rate by 50 basis points in July.

-Despite the political tension, there was no meaningful safe-haven bid for the yen, which saw the dollar edge up 0.2 percent to about 104.28 yen.
-(Additional reporting by Walter Brandimarte in Rio de Janeiro; Editing by Catherine Evans and Cynthia Osterman)
+Despite the political tension, there was no meaningful safe-haven bid for the yen.
+That saw the dollar edge up 0.2 percent to about 104.25 yen.
+(Editing by Catherine Evans)

 * Tucker to identify successor to Chief Executive Gulliver (Adds analyst comment, share price, details on remuneration)